Angry Tyler Consolidated Middle School parents want answers to a search, seizure where some claim girls were asked to ‘pull on their bras’

 According to this parent, students were asked to hand over their phones and their bookbags upon entering the building.

-She also says girls were asked to pull on their bras repeatedly as faculty conducted their search and the boys were asked to lift their shirts to expose their wastelines.
+She also says girls were asked to pull on their bras repeatedly as faculty conducted their search and the boys were asked to lift their shirts to expose their waistlines.

 A grandparent of one of the boys talked with 7News following the meeting.